carpentries-incubator/machine-learning-novice-sklearn/_episodes/05-neural-networks.md

 - "How can we classify images using a neural network?"
 objectives:
 - "Understand how a single artificial neuron (perceptron) works"
-- "Understand that layers of perceptrons allow non-linear seperable problems to be solved"
+- "Understand that layers of perceptrons allow non-linear separable problems to be solved"
 - "Train a neural network"
 - "Understand cross validation"
 keypoints:
 - "Perceptrons are artificial neurons which build neural networks."
-- "A perceptron takes multiple inputs, multplies each by a weight value and sums the weighted inputs.
+- "A perceptron takes multiple inputs, multiplies each by a weight value and sums the weighted inputs.
 It then applies an activation function to the sum."
 - "A single perceptron can solve simple functions which are linearly separable."
 - "Multiple perceptrons can be combined to form a neural network which can solve functions that aren't linearly separable."
 - "We can train a whole neural network with the back propagation algorithm.
 Scikit-learn includes an implementation of this algorithm."